Now on Mac App Store

 Does it work on all Macs and with multiple displays?

 Blumio works on any Mac running macOS 13 Ventura or later.
-It applies the filter to all connected displays simultaneously using the GPU color lookup table API, so every screen in your setup gets the same protection.
+It applies the filter to all connected displays simultaneously using the GPU color lookup table API, so every screen in your setup gets the same filtering behavior.

 Can I exclude specific apps?